aidanschang/blog-and-bank-statement-web-app/README.md

 # Financial Planning and Budgeting App

 ##Overview
-This online app provides users a tool to better plan, maintain, and analyze their financial expenses. https://python-microb-log.onrender.com/
+This online app provides users a tool to better plan, maintain, and analyze their financial expenses.
+Deployed with render.com and can be accessed here: https://python-microb-log.onrender.com/

 ##User Stories